BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 When we first meet Neo, his computer is active, processing something, with the screen reflecting on his face.
 He listens to music through headphones while lying on his desk, asleep.
-This scene introduces the difficulty of distinguishing between a dream and reality---a concept discussed by Descartes---or more precisely, the problem of informational overload and sensory input that, according to Baudrillard, leads to passivity.
+This scene introduces the difficulty of distinguishing between a dream and reality or more precisely, the problem of informational overload and sensory input that, according to Baudrillard, leads to passivity.
 The abundance of disjointed information and excessive transparency makes it nearly impossible to organize the world and assign meaning to it.
 Faces transform into screens or terminals that passively absorb.

-In his early career, Jean Baudrillard aimed to merge Marxism with structuralism but eventually abandoned the former.
+In his early career, Baudrillard aimed to merge Marxism with structuralism but eventually abandoned the former.
 He applied structuralism in his analysis of *The System of Objects*.
 Baudrillard theorized that the significance of commodities stems not primarily from their use or exchange value, but rather from their sign value.
 In structuralism, the meaning of elements, such as words, doesn't derive from what they represent.